nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 vim +PluginInstall +qall
 ```

-It should be noted, that you will still need to compile YouCompleteMe.
+It should be noted that you will still need to compile YouCompleteMe.

 ## Vundle